CES 2017: Gadget Finds on the CES Show Floor, Days 1 and 2

 Carrobot Driving Assistant -- CES just isn’t CES without some kind of virtual or augmented reality, and the one I’ve noticed so far (having skipped dozens of people wearing goggles covering most of their faces) is Carrobot’s C2, an in-car heads-up display for your windshield.
 It has a few neat tricks aside from what you’d expect, like yelling at you if it notices your head nodding or you being distracted by your phone.
 But I’m a little skeptical of its built-in voice interaction, which seems at best duplicative of Siri and Google Assistant.
 The quickest way to decide if it might be your cup of tea is to check out their slightly silly two-minute YouTube video.
 It will set you back $500 once it ships in April 2017, unless you speak Chinese, in which case it’s available now.

 Xenoma E-Skin -- I’m mentioning Xenoma’s E-Skin technology not because it’s a breakout in its category, but because its category — technology woven into clothing — is going to explode in the near to midterm future.
-Printable electronics embedded in fabrics turn your clothes into digital accessories and your body into a controller.
+Printable electronics embedded in fabrics turn your clothes into a camera-free motion-capture unit.
 At $200, E-Skin’s premiere shirt isn’t something that you’d buy lightly, but you’re not the preferred customer — Xenoma is mainly looking to sign up developers to build on its platform.
 The big idea here is that at scale, printable electronics become so cheap that eventually clothing with this technology becomes price-competitive with all but the cheapest plain old clothing.
 There’s not much you can do with smart clothes now, but if you want to know what you’ll be wearing in ten years, keep an eye on this technology.

-Upwell -- Speaking as someone who has a chronic health condition, I was immediately intrigued by Upwell’s tagline of being an advocate for people like me.
-Essentially, Upwell wants to provide a free service for one-stop shopping and tracking for people with chronic conditions.
+UpWell -- Speaking as someone who has a chronic health condition, I was immediately intrigued by UpWell’s tagline of being an advocate for people like me.
+Essentially, UpWell wants to provide a free service for one-stop shopping and tracking for people with chronic conditions.
 Right now, in beta, the company has programs for diabetes, mental health issues, and heart problems.
-Enroll in one of these programs, and you’ll get a tailored educational and support system for that problem; eventually, Upwell will also handle prescription drug purchases and compliance tracking.
+Enroll in one of these programs, and you’ll get a tailored educational and support system for that problem; eventually, UpWell will also handle prescription drug purchases and compliance tracking.
 I haven’t had the chance to kick the tires on the service, and I’m not entirely sure what’s in the beta and what will be included after the full launch in June 2017.
 But if it sounds in the least bit intriguing, give it a try yourself, as the beta program is open to the public.

 NuCalm -- Every year, I typically cover at least one thing purely for the mockery value, and this year’s candidate is NuCalm’s claim that, using its product, you can get the benefit of over 2 hours of sleep in 20 minutes.
 You do this, apparently, by smearing a topical cream on your neck, attaching microcurrent accessories to your jaw, listening to a “neuroacoustic” app and headphones, and wearing an eye mask.
 (It’s unclear if the eye mask is doing anything special aside from blocking light.)
 I’m highly skeptical of all neurotech claims, so I want to stress that this mockery is of the genre, not this particular vendor; apparently, NuCalm has been around for 20 years and is backed up by research.
 But I’ll believe it when I see it.
 NuCalm is currently available as a service through physician providers and will arrive as a consumer product in Q4 2017.
 No pricing has been set yet.

 FACIL’iti -- I’m not an expert on accessibility, so I don’t know if there are multiple competing standards for Web accessibility.
 That said, I was impressed by the demo I saw of FACIL’iti, which isn’t something you buy; it’s something you request your favorite Web publishers to comply with.
-Sign up once at FACIL’iti and fill out a form with any disabilities you might be struggling with — FACIL’iti has preset profiles for everything from dyslexia to photosensitive epilepsy to Parkinson’s.
+Sign up once with FACIL’iti and fill out a form with any disabilities you might be struggling with — FACIL’iti has preset profiles for everything from dyslexia to photosensitive epilepsy to Parkinson’s.
 Then, when you’re on a compliant Web site (300 so far), the entire page’s colors, text, and layout will be adjusted to suit you.
 For example, if you have Parkinson’s, an impossible-to-use drop menu becomes a sidebar with very large click targets.
-As a sometimes Web designer, I’m impressed with the amount of work shown here by FACIL’iti and compliant sites.
+As a sometime Web designer, I’m impressed with the amount of work shown here by FACIL’iti and compliant sites.
 And as a guy who’s getting older, I’d like to see this or something like it become more common.

 Power Aid Solar Hat -- CES seems to have a thing for goofy hats.
 Power Aid’s solar hat seems silly at first, but might be useful for people who spend a lot of time outdoors in sunny climates.
 As you would expect, it’s just a hat with solar panels, but if you’re looking to charge your phone while outside, it’s a lot easier to walk around wearing a hat than it is to stop and spread out panels on the ground.
 At only 175 mAh per hour for a baseball hat, though, this is more for the rugged outdoors enthusiast who’s going several days without a power outlet.
 I was told that the baseball cap is available now for $50 (although the company’s site has it for more); a bucket hat is coming in April 2017 with twice the charging power for $70.